What It Takes To Master Guitar Technique And Play Guitar Fast And Clean

 Identify which notes in your playing are not clean.

-- Evaluate the results of your guitar practice.
-You must be able to hear when your guitar playing becomes cleaner as a result of your practicing.
+- Evaluate the results of your guitar practice, so you can hear when your playing becomes cleaner.
 This tells you if you are on the right track to mastering guitar technique or if your guitar practice needs to become more effective.

 Question: “Tom Hess, what does it mean to practice the right things “at the right time”?
 Do I need to master each element in isolation before moving on to the next one?”